 Bacillus Calmette-Guerin (BCG) is the main intravesical immunotherapy for early-stage bladder cancer.
 It can help the immune system get rid of cancer cells in the bladder but may cause side effects.

-Immunotherapy is used to prompt the immune system into attacking cancer cells.
-BCG is a liquid drug that can be deposited directly into your bladder through a catheter.
-Doctors have been using this method of treating superficial bladder cancer for 40 years.
+BCG is a liquid drug that doctors deposit directly into your bladder through a catheter.
+There, it prompts the immune system to target cancer cells.
+Doctors have been using this method of treating early-stage bladder cancer for 40 years.

-Continue reading to learn more about BCG, how it’s used, and what you can expect of treatment.
+Continue reading to learn more about BCG, how it’s used, and what you can expect from treatment.

-BCG is appropriate for noninvasive (stage 0) and minimally invasive (stage 1) bladder cancers.
-It usually follows a procedure called transurethral resection of bladder tumor (TURBT).
-It’s intended to help prevent recurrence.
+This can include noninvasive (stage 0) and minimally invasive (stage 1) bladder cancers.
+It usually follows a procedure called transurethral resection of bladder tumor (TURBT) to help prevent recurrence.

-This treatment only affects cells inside the bladder.
-It’s not useful for later stage bladder cancer that has spread into or beyond the bladder lining, or to other tissues and organs.
+As it only affects cells inside the bladder, it’s not useful for later-stage bladder cancer that has spread into or beyond the bladder lining, or to other tissues and organs.

-You’ll be asked to urinate just before the procedure so you’ll be able to hold the medication in your bladder for several hours.
+- a recommendation to urinate just before the procedure so you can hold the medication in your bladder for several hours

-You have to hold the medicine in your bladder.
-You’ll be instructed to lie on your back and to roll from side to side to make sure the solution reaches your entire bladder.
+You have to hold the solution in your bladder.
+A doctor may instruct to lie on your back and roll from side to side to make sure the solution reaches your entire bladder.

 After about two hours, the catheter is unclamped so the fluid can be drained.
 If the catheter was already removed, you’ll be asked to empty your bladder at this time.

 One benefit of BCG is that while it affects the cells in your bladder, it doesn’t have a major effect on any other part of your body.
-But there can be a few side effects such as:
+But it can cause side effects that include: